Ah, rats!

 The trailer for the game.

-Here, I have listed the technical details of the game, covering aspects such as graphics and the bugs we encountered along the way.
+Below are some of the technical details of the game, including graphics decisions and notable bugs we encountered along the way.

-We already had a clear graphic style in mind: Toy Story.
-This approach made the game more exciting and fun, softening the seriousness of eliminating rats.
-Our artists were proactive and seemed genuinely excited to work on this theme—they did not let us down.
-The graphics became one of my favorite aspects of the game.
+We had a clear graphic style in mind from the start: Toy Story.
+This playful approach made the game more fun and lighthearted, softening the otherwise serious theme of eliminating rats.
+Our artists were enthusiastic and proactive, fully embracing the theme—and they absolutely delivered.
+The visuals became one of my favorite aspects of the project.

-We had a well-balanced team in both size and personality.
-Everyone had a clear role and remained committed to their responsibilities until the end.
-Our project scope was realistic, and we managed to follow it closely without ever feeling the need to rush.
+Our team was well-balanced in both size and personality.
+Everyone had a clearly defined role and remained committed to their responsibilities until the very end.
+We scoped the project realistically, stuck to the plan, and never reached a point where we felt rushed.